fridaysystems/inventory-presser/readme.txt

 2. This is the edit screen that adds or edits a single vehicle.
 The post content box is demoted to handle only the sentence-form vehicle description, and the entire edit screen is enhanced to support vehicle attributes.
 This screen shot was taken on version 3.1.0.

 == Changelog ==

+= 3.3.1 =
+* [Fixed] Also update vehicle price in prices array when the price is changed via the dashboard
+* [Fixed] Make sure a location term query does not return an error before trying to output that term's details
+* [Changed] Create the body styles taxonomy before the location taxonomy so they load in that order, purely for appearance and usability

 = 3.3.0 =
 * [Changed] AutoCheck report fetching is rewritten to use a newer end-point at Friday Systems